ramses93/sqlalchemy-challenge/README.md

 | 2016-08-23 | 0.15 |
 | 2016-08-23 | 0.70 |

-The plot of Precipitation values in the last year of data is shown in the next Figure
+The plot of Precipitation values in the last year of data is shown in the next Figure:

 ![ScreenShot](/screenshots/prcp_plot.png)